-- All organ donors and recipients should be screened for CMV status prior to, or at the time of, transplantation.
+- All organ donors and recipients should be screened for CMV status, either before or at the time of transplantation.

-- Where both donor and recipient are seronegative for CMV, leuko-depleted blood and blood products should be used to minimise the risk of primary infection.
-In this situation, no prophylaxis or monitoring is required.
+- If both donor and recipient are seronegative for CMV, leuko-depleted blood and blood products should be used to minimise the risk of primary infection.
+In this scenario, no prophylaxis or monitoring is required.

-- CMV-seronegative recipients who receive a solid organ transplant from a donor who is seropositive should be offered prophylaxis against primary infection using oral valganciclovir, oral valaciclovir or intravenous ganciclovir.
-The same should apply where either the donor or recipient is seropositive if the patient is treated with T-cell depleting antibodies.
+- CMV-seronegative recipients who receive a solid organ transplant from a donor who is seropositive should be offered prophylaxis against primary infection, using oral valganciclovir, oral valaciclovir or intravenous ganciclovir.
+The same should apply where either the donor or recipient is seropositive if the patient is treated with T-cell depleting therapies.

-- When the donor and recipient are both seropositive and the patient is not treated with T-cell depleting antibody therapy:
+- When the donor and recipient are both seropositive and the patient is not treated with T-cell depleting therapies: